refeco/perl-Ethereum-Toolkit/README.md

 These modules are now bundled together in a single distribution to simplify usage, packaging, and long-term maintenance.

-# NAME

-Blockchain::Ethereum::Toolkit - A Ethereum toolkit in Perl

 # INSTALLATION

 Install via CPAN: